Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 If you’re living paycheck to paycheck, credit card debt can feel like a mountain too steep to climb.
 But with a strategic approach, you can start ascending this hill, even with a limited income.
 Firstly, familiarize yourself with your credit card statements.
 How much do you owe, and what are the interest rates?

 Once you have this knowledge, consider transferring high-interest balances to cards with lower interest rates.
 Balance transfer credit cards sometimes offer introductory periods with 0% interest, providing you a window to tackle the principal without interest piling up.
-However, always read the fine print, as these cards might have transfer fees or the interest might skyrocket after the introductory period.
+However, always read the fine print, as these cards might have transfer fees, or the interest might skyrocket after the introductory period.

 Prioritizing and Understanding Interest Rates